Automated tests that need to be tested?

 If your application really does require complicated test code that includes logic, such as IF statements, you will have to test your tests.
 In fact, I would recommend creating them with test-driven development (TDD), just as with production code.
 Your automated regression tests are essential to allow your team to keep making changes and deliver new value to your customers frequently.

 “But I already have all these long, multi-step automated test scripts…”

-If your team spends a lot of time investigating automated test failures, or ignoring or turning off failing tests because “they’re flaky”, your automation is adding to your technical debt, which is slowing down your team.
+If your team spends a lot of time investigating automated test failures, or ignoring or turning off failing tests because “they’re flaky”, your automated testing is adding to your technical debt, which is slowing down your team.
 If your team is also doing, or trying to move towards continuous delivery, and you can’t trust your automated regression tests, how can you feel confident with deploying frequent changes to production?

 You can start paying down that technical debt by budgeting time to refactor your existing tests and apply good patterns such as One Clear Purpose.
 I’ve found that it’s not too difficult to break multi-step tests down into single-purpose tests and rename them with descriptive names.
 Don’t be afraid to ask for help.
 Your fellow delivery team members can help find better ways to create the setup for data and application state that each script or journey needs in order to do the test.